 Before you make your decision, it’s worth consulting with a licensed expert to ensure you walk away with the best outcome.

 Get in touch with a real estate expert for a free, no-obligation consultation on how you can sell quickly without losing significant equity in your home.

 But first, to ensure you’re informed on all your selling options, here’s everything you need to know about eXp Realty Express Offers.

 What is Express Offers?

-Recently launched, Express Offers is a new iBuyer option from eXp Realty that, unlike other iBuyers, centers around using a real estate agent.
-Each sellers dedicated agent matches them up with other iBuyer companies who may be interested in purchasing your home.
+Express Offers is an iBuyer option from eXp Realty that, unlike other iBuyers, centers around using a real estate agent.
+Each seller's dedicated agent matches them with other iBuyer companies who may be interested in purchasing their home.